Ayushnwoc/Instagram-Clone/README.md

 - npm (Node Package Manager) or yarn

 To install the project, follow these steps:
-1. Clone the repository: `git clone https://github.com/your-username/your-nextjs-app.git`
+1. Clone the repository: `git clone https://github.com/Ayushnwoc/Instagram-Clone.git`
-2. Change into the project directory: `cd your-nextjs-app`
+2. Change into the project directory: `cd Instagram-Clone`
 3. Install the dependencies: `npm install` or `yarn`

 ## Getting Started
-To run your Next.js app in development mode, use the following command: npm run dev
+To run your Next.js app in development mode, use the following command:
+`npm run dev`

 This will start a local development server and you can access your app at `http://localhost:3000`.

 ## Project Structure
 The project structure is organized as follows:
+- `app/`: Contains the homepage of your application.
-- `pages/`: Contains all the pages of your app.
-Each file in this directory corresponds to a route.
+- `app/components/`: Contains all the componets with their native css in a folder format.
-- `components/`: Houses all the reusable components used across the application.
-- `public/`: This folder contains static assets like images, fonts, etc.
+- `app/asset`: This folder contains static assets like images, fonts, etc.
-- `styles/`: Contains global styles and CSS modules for components.
-- `utils/`: Includes utility functions and helper modules.

 ## Configuration
 Your Next.js app may require some configuration to tailor it to your specific needs.
 Important configuration files include: